The Dawn of Time

 Mark Baldwin, who started The Borealis Press, had a fair amount of experience in journalism, design, building houses, and operating a saw mill.
 One of his wooden bathtubs is owned by the Smithsonian Institution.
 He designed a "honeylog" that was credited with keeping captive bears from going crazy.
 But he knew nothing, zero, about greeting cards.
 Mark originated the photograph-and-quote card design, and runs the company, with a lot of help.

 Doris Webb, aka “Curly,” is our Vice President of Sales & Operations, joining us in early 2008.
 Doris is the rocket booster, the space program for The Borealis Press.
 Even Doris’ son Isaac (born 1999) is part of the act.
 Isaac declared “I’m going to write a card,” and he did.
-See magnet 531.
+See card and magnet 7025a.
 Whether you’re a mom and pop or a mega conglomerate, if you need anything from Borealis, Doris will make it work.

 Dede Johnson is all over retail sales, catalog layout, and any computer thing that stumps the rest of us.
 As important as she is to Borealis, Dede is more important for having guided a number of children from hard luck beginnings into much better lives.
 Good soprano, too, and an international (no fooling) Gilbert & Sullivan champion.